 The Final Stretch

-We made a right onto Noble Knob Trail and continued.
-Keeping the same altitude, we continued for another quarter of a mile.
-The trail later moved its way over to Mutton Mountain’s west saddle.
+We turned right onto Noble Knob Trail and continued at the same altitude for another quarter of a mile.
+The trail soon moved its way over to Mutton Mountain’s west saddle.

-From the saddle, we soon scrambled the west ridge.
-Then we reached the broad summit adorned with a small cairn.
-There were lots of dry rocks on top because the snow had melted.
+From the saddle, we scrambled the west ridge and reached the broad summit adorned with a small cairn.
+There were lots of dry rocks on top because of the melting snow.

 See more trip photos here.